 Shau-wai and his wife, Marie, are active in supporting organizations that provide health, educational, cultural and community services.
 These include the Charles B. Wang Community Health Center, China Institute in America, Chinese American Planning Council, Metropolitan Museum of Art, Art Museum of Princeton, Nelson-Atkins Museum, Shanghai Museum, Asian Art Museum of San Francisco, New Jersey Symphony Orchestra, and Purdue University.
 In May, 2011, Shau-wai was the honoree at the 40th Anniversary Celebration of the Chinatown Health Clinic Foundation

 Shau-wai is a graduate of Purdue University with BS and MS degrees in mathematics.
 He also has a MBA from New York University.
 He is honored to have received the 2004 Distinguished Science Alumnus Award from Purdue University.
 Shau-wai serves on the Board of New Jersey Chinese-American Chamber of Commerce and American Friends of Shanghai Museum.
-He is also one of the founding Board Members of National ACE (Asian/Pacific Islander American Chamber of Commerce and Entrepreneurship), which promotes the cause of American Asian Pacific Islander businesses.
+He is also one of the founding Board Members of National ACE (Asian/Pacific Islander American Chamber of Commerce and Entrepreneurship), which promotes the cause of American Asian Pacific Islander businesses as well as a member of Committee of 100.
 His wife, Marie, is a founder of the highly regarded Charles B. Wang Community Health Center in New York and is a member of its Board of Directors after having served as its Chairperson for many years.
-She also serves on the Board of Trustees of China Institute in America.